Polite, powdery overnight snow drops 1 to 6 inches across D.C. area

 - Fredericksburg: 1 inch

-In the mountains of eastern West Virginia, six to 12 inches of fresh powder was reported.
+In the mountains of eastern West Virginia, 6 to 12 inches of fresh powder was reported.
 Near Canaan Valley ski resort, 14.2 inches fell.

 The 2.6 inches observed at Reagan National Airport brings this winter’s snowfall total there to 9.5 inches, all of it falling this month.
 This is the most snow it has seen in January since 2019, when 11.5 inches fell.
 The airport has almost doubled its average January snowfall of 4.9 inches.